Brum99/Mantaray-Social-Surf-Forcast/README.md

 This application is a personal project that aims to create a surf forcasting webpage that allows users to get realtime surf condition data through stormglass.io APIs for any coastline location in the world.
 The app has an interactive world map that allows users to explore the coastlines of the world.

-- python, SQL, HTML, Java
+- python, SQL, Java, HTML, CSS

 To do list:
   - Add full sign up and login functionality.
 DONE